mackness/blog/content/blog/unit-testing-axios-with-axios-mock-adapter/index.md

 * Perform automatic transforms on JSON data

 I wrote a tiny vanilla JS [demo app](https://bitbucket.org/macksol/movie-finder/src/master/) that fetches movies from the IMDB API.
-Here is the model that we are going to write tests for -> [Model Class](https://bitbucket.org/macksol/movie-finder/src/master/src/scripts/model.js)
+Here is the model that we are going to write a test for -> [Model Class](https://bitbucket.org/macksol/movie-finder/src/master/src/scripts/model.js)